 Real-time analytics is significantly different from conventional data analytics.
-With real-time analysis, data is mostly unstructured and continuous.
+With real-time analysis, data is primarily unstructured and continuous.
 Because of this, it demands special attention.
-To take advantage of real-time analytics, it essential you choose the right charting solution for your data.
+To take advantage of real-time analytics, you must choose the right charting solution for your data.

 Here are four factors to take into account while you design your real-time data charting solutions.

-In order to capture effective real-time analytics from continuous data, there are specific activities you should perform in a specific order.
+How Does Real-Time Analytics Work?There are specific activities you should perform in a particular order to capture effective real-time analytics from continuous data.
 Here are the four steps critical to every real-time analytics pipeline:

-- Capture your live streaming data properly.
+- They will help you capture your live streaming data adequately.
 You can use various sources and methods such as scrapers, collectors, agents, listeners, and databases to collect high volumes of data.

-- Process and refine your captured data before passing it on to the analytics phase.
-You can do various kinds of data processing using fault-tolerant, distributed database systems like Hadoop, HBase, Cassandra, and Storm.
+- Also, you can process and refine your captured data before passing it on to the analytics phase.
+You can do various data processing using fault-tolerant, distributed database systems like Hadoop, HBase, Cassandra, and Storm.

 - Create a structured data file using the correct format (JSON/XML)